 Fake Nationality: The Greek-American Elektra Natchios is played by very not-Greek Jennifer Garner.

-Old Shame: Ben Affleck does not look back on this experience fondly, stating that wearing a costume was "a source of humiliation".
+Ben Affleck does not look back on this experience fondly, stating that wearing a costume was "a source of humiliation".
 Considering he's taking up Batman's cape and cowl, though, it may have been the backlash from the Hollywood Hype Machine more than anything.

 Romance on the Set: Affleck was still involved with Jennifer Lopez and Garner with Michael Vartan at the time, but after those relationships ended, Affleck and Garner became happily married with children.